MODIFICATIONSChanges When Needed.

-It’s always a relief when the dust from your divorce settles and you can put that all behind you.
-Unfortunately, family needs change over time.
-Children grow, jobs come and go and what once worked, doesn’t any longer.
+It’s always a relief when the dust from your divorce settles and you can put it all behind you.
+Unfortunately, a family’s needs change over time.
+Children grow, jobs come and go, and what once worked, doesn’t any longer.
 This is when modifications become necessary, and the terms of your divorce, especially as it relates to time with your children, support or alimony, must be revisited.

-Washington Courts have many rules about what changes meet the standard that would allow you to modify a parenting plan or child support.
+Washington Courts have many rules about what changes meet the standard allowing you to modify a parenting plan or child support.
 Some changes in your situation only allow for minor modifications, and some allow for a completely new agreement.
 Trust us to be able to advise you of your rights, and the likelihood of success in seeking a modification.

 Here are a few things that are considered when seeking a modification:

-- The physical or mental health of either parent that would preclude them from normal parenting duties
+- The physical or mental health of either parent, which would preclude them from normal parenting duties

-- Moving to a new location or new school
+- Moving to a new location or a new school

-- Children as they age, need a plan that is more in their best interests
+- Children as they age, need a plan that’s more in their best interests

 - Either parent has had several contempt rulings regarding following the current plan